thekillerisme/next5/README.md

 The application is built using Laravel (https://laravel.com/) and Vue.js (https://vuejs.org/) with Bootstrap-vue (https://bootstrap-vue.js.org/).

 There are two API endpoints:
-- GET /api/next5: returns a JSON containing the the next 5 races sorted by time (ascending)
+- GET /api/next5: returns a JSON containing the next 5 races sorted by time (ascending)
-- GET /api/show/{race_id}: return a JSON containing thedetails about a single race and the list of competitors in that race (sorted by position)
+- GET /api/show/{race_id}: return a JSON containing the details about a single race and the list of competitors in that race (sorted by position)

 ## Installation
 - Clone repository